atomgomba/unitprez/slides/03-the-solution.md

 In our current context it means a class without any Android-related dependencies.
 Of course in practice it's not always possible to avoid Android completely, but in case of soft dependencies you can use the mock android.jar.
-So if you put your business logic (or in fact any non-UI logic you would like to test) into a POJO, instead of an Activity for example, you will gain complete control over the lifetime of your object and thus make unit testing possibble.
+So if you put your business logic (or in fact any non-UI logic you would like to test) into a POJO, instead of an Activity for example, you will gain complete control over the lifetime of your object and thus make unit testing possible.
 So the whole point of making your code unit testable is to refactor logic into POJO classes and make those classes assertable in ways I have shown previously.
 Of course you still can't get away from the platform completely because you have a launcher Activity for example, you need to rely on user interactions, presentation, navigation and so on, but you can still use those Android classes as mere execution entry points for your own code.